 All of the lessons I’ve learned have been immeasurable but one that sticks out at this point in time would be the art in finding stillness to connect to the deeper layers of the self – the true self, the subtle body, how the emotional body, physical body, and energetic body all tie into and have influence on one another.
-Also, within that, learning how to using the breath to move prana or life force energy in order to irrigate the body to rid it of energetic and emotional tension which can manifest itself as physical tension.
+Also, within that, learning how to using the breath to move prana or life force energy (Michelle is a Master Reiki Energy Healer) in order to irrigate the body to rid it of energetic and emotional tension which can manifest itself as physical tension.

 Two moments stick out the most for me: First being my whole teacher training experience because it was amazing and beautiful in every way – the growth that happened, the friends I made, and the opening I created within myself.
 I went away and did an intensive format training on the big island of Hawaii.
 I changed so much from my time there in such a great way and having the intensive style format allowed me to dig really deep without too many external distractions and the normal day to day stuff that comes with being at home while studying.